MazontheMoon/coddy-java/README.md

 ## August

+### 15 - Plant Cell Structure Analysis

+Create a function named analyzePlantCells that receives String input as its parameter.

+You are a scientist in a botanical research lab examining plant samples under a microscope.
+Your task is to analyze textual data representing various plant cell characteristics and determine the type of plant tissue, its likely function, relative age, and any unique properties or anomalies.

+The function should parse the input string, which contains a series of observations separated by semicolons.
+Each observation is a key-value pair separated by a colon.
+For example: "cell_shape:elongated;wall_thickness:thick;lignin_content:high".

+Using complex conditional logic and string manipulation techniques, your function should determine:
+The type of plant tissue (e.g., sclerenchyma, parenchyma, collenchyma) The likely function of the tissue in the plant
+The relative age of the tissue
+Any unique properties or anomalies
+Your analysis should be returned as a formatted string containing key-value pairs.
+Each key-value pair should be separated by a semicolon, and the key and value should be separated by a colon.
+The returned string should include at least the following keys: "tissue_type", "function", "age", and "properties".

+Parameters:
+input (String): A string containing semicolon-separated key-value pairs representing observed cell characteristics.
+The function returns a String containing the analysis results formatted as described above.

+Constraints:
+The input string will always be valid and contain at least three observations.
+Possible keys in the input string include, but are not limited to: "cell_shape", "wall_thickness", "lignin_content", "cell_arrangement", "nucleus_position", "vacuole_size".
+Values in the input string will be lowercase and may contain spaces.
+The analysis should be based on scientific knowledge of plant cell structures.
+You may use the following simplified rules:
+Sclerenchyma: thick walls, high lignin content, usually elongated cells
+Parenchyma: thin walls, large vacuoles, usually rounded cells
+Collenchyma: unevenly thickened walls, elongated cells
+Note: This challenge requires you to implement complex conditional logic to handle various combinations of cell characteristics and their implications.
+You'll need to use advanced string manipulation techniques to parse the input and format the output correctly.

 ### 14 - Quirky Thermocouple Descriptor

 Create a function named describeThermocouple that receives material, year, temperature, and quirk as its parameters.